jamescherti/outline-indent.el/README.md

 The `outline-indent.el` Emacs package provides a minor mode for Emacs that enables **code folding and outlining based on indentation levels**.

-The `outline-indent.el` leverages the built-in outline-minor-mode to automatically detect and fold sections according to their indentation hierarchy.
+The `outline-indent.el` package leverages the built-in *outline-minor-mode*, which is maintained by the Emacs developers, to automatically detect and fold sections according to their indentation hierarchy.
 The built-in outline-minor-mode enables utilizing functions such as demote, move indented blocks up, and move indented blocks down, significantly enhancing the editing experience for indented text.
 These functions are invaluable for restructuring and reorganizing content within indented sections.

 ![](https://raw.githubusercontent.com/jamescherti/outline-indent.el/main/.screenshot.png)